HimanshuKanwar2001/mini-crm/README.md

     ```bash
     npm run genkit:watch
     ```
-    By default, the Genkit server usually starts on port `3400` (unless configured otherwise, but for this project, the default port is expected).
+    By default, the Genkit server usually starts on port `3400`.
 The Genkit UI will be available at `http://localhost:4000/dev-ui`.

 3.  **Start the Next.js Development Server**:
     This server runs the main web application.